 The Nymphs were the daughters of Zeus, the King of the gods.
-They ranged over beautiful groves and dwelled near springs, in mountains through which rivers flowed and in woods.
+They dwelt in beautiful groves and lived near springs, in mountains through which rivers flowed, and in forests.

-There were Celestial Nymphs, Sea Nymphs, Land Nymphs, Wood Nymphs and Underworld Nymphs in Greek mythology.
+In Greek mythology there were Celestial Nymphs, Sea Nymphs, Land Nymphs, Wood Nymphs and Underworld Nymphs.

-The Nymphs were joining the Greek gods Artemis and Apollo and also Acheloos, the river god, and were playing with them.
-However, most of all, the Nymphs enjoyed playing with Hermes, the messenger of the gods and Hermes' son, the Satyr Pan.
+The nymphs joined the Greek gods Artemis and Apollo and played with them, but also with Acheloos, the river god.
+Above all, however, the nymphs liked to play with Hermes, the messenger of the gods, and his son, the Satyr Pan.

-According to the Odyssey, the ancient Greeks also used the word 'Nymph' to describe a mortal woman who was recently married.
+According to the Odyssey, the ancient Greeks also used the word 'Nymph' to describe a mortal woman who had recently been married.